 Ever heard of Scotty Davidson?
 I hadn’t either until I was clicking around on Wikipedia one day reading articles about athletes who were killed in the First World War.

 Davidson was one of the best hockey players of his era and led the Toronto Blueshirts to the city’s first Stanley Cup championship, then enlisted in the Canadian Expeditionary Force and was killed in France.
-There wasn’t much about him on Wikipedia and as I dug around more, I realized that much of what had been written about his death was wrong (and not just the stuff on Wikipedia).
+There wasn’t much about him on Wikipedia and as I dug around more, I realized that much of what had been written about his death was wrong (and not just the stuff on web).

 If you want to read the true story of Toronto’s first Stanley Cup hero, well, I’ll link to it here as soon as it’s out.
 (Edit: Here it is!)